fedoradesign/anaconda/README.md

 ## Scenarios

+All of these scenarios assume people want to run Fedora natively on the hardware.
+Scenario #1 also happens to apply for those wishing to run Fedora in a virtual machine.

   1. **Empty** drive
     - Automatically allocate and install
     - (How?
 Basic partitions?
 LVM?
-RAID?)
+RAID? — Currently, this is LVM.)

   2. Existing OS, **full drive** (not enough installation space)
     * Offer to resize Mac / Win (default)
-    - Option to wipe... and then act like scenario #1
+    - Option to wipe... and then act like scenario #1, falling back to default paritioning
     - Check for any possible gotchas (like Windows suspend to disk or unclean unmount), and provide a solution on what to do to fix it, to enable resizing

   3. Existing OS, **enough unused space** for Fedora
     - Occurs after external partition editor used (remove / resize partitions)
     - Auto-configure remaining space similar to scenario #1 (empty drive)

   4. Existing **Linux with /home** partition
     - Reinstall and re-use /home (without reformatting /home)
-    - If there's another, non-Linux OS… option to switch to #1 / #3?
+    - If there's another, non-Linux OS… option to switch to #1 / #3…?

   5. Existing **Linux without /home** partition — (Ubuntu doesn't use /home)
     - Possible to remove /etc/, /usr/, /var/, but preserve /home/ and do